vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 ```

 ### Preserving data between requests
-In some cases it can be useful to save some information to be used in the subsequent requests.
+In some cases, it can be useful to save some information to be used in the subsequent requests.
 For example, let's assume server provides you with auth token you need to send back with your future requests.
 You can use scripting and the `client` object to store data in a global variable and [retrieve it later](https://www.jetbrains.com/help/idea/http-response-handling-examples.html).

 In short, you save a variable by `client.global.set("variableName", variableValue)` and then later you can reference it using `{variableName}`: